smriti-rao/ce-placemats-flask/README.md

 the value of an expression or explore an API.

 #### CLI (optional)
+Both commands are run from the project root:

-To run the HTTP server you'll need to first `cd app`.
+To run the HTTP server:
-Then run `FLASK_ENV=development PYTHONPATH=../ FLASK_APP=main.py python3 -m flask run`
+`FLASK_ENV=development FLASK_APP=app/main.py python3 -m flask run`

-The task consumer should be run from the project root using the command:
+And the consumer:
 `python3 -m app.placemats.consumer.widgets_task_consumer`